Treatment Options / by Arista Recovery Staff

 Who Is Inpatient Care Designed For?

 Inpatient drug treatment is specifically tailored for people whose substance use disorder poses risks that cannot be safely managed in an outpatient setting.
-This includes individuals facing:
+This includes individuals facing severe withdrawal symptoms, those with co-occurring mental health conditions, or people who have had multiple unsuccessful attempts at outpatient treatment.
+The structured, round-the-clock support is also vital for individuals whose living environment includes easy access to substances or lacks stability.[7]

 What Happens During Inpatient Treatment?